nadigerdivya/Interview_Questions/README.md

     - To register a call -> callName with action need to be registered => obj.register(action, callName)
     - To dispatch a call -> callName should execute based on action.
 Should accept data as parameter. => obj.dispatch(action, data)
     - To unregister a call -> callName with particular action should get unregistered. => obj.unregister(action, callName)
+7. Design and develop Airline Price Calculator
+    - Input - [['United', 150, 'Premium'], ['Delta', '50, 'Economy']]
+    - Output - Price should be calculated for United airles with Premium seat for 150 miles.
+    - Price of per mile will be given.
+Additional charges for Premium seat(value will be given).
+    - Price per mile will be different for different airlines.
+Also for different seat class.